Beautiful cafes in SingaporeÂ

 Marimekko Cafe: Chio Cafe By Famous Finnish Designer In Orchard

 Tom’s Palette is all about house-made gelato in Asian-inspired flavours.
-Choose from up to 36 ice cream flavours, priced at $5.20 for a Single Cup and $9.60 for a Double Cup.
-You can also top up $1.20 for a fresh waffle cone.
-The cafe’s nine mainstay flavours are definitely worth a try, with the Wild Strawberry Balsamic, Rum & Raisin, and Italian Dark Chocolate being popular picks.
+Choose from up to 36 ice cream flavours, priced at $5.80 for a Single Cup and $10.60 for a Double Cup.
+Each cup comes with two flavours, and you can also top up $1.40 for a fresh waffle cone.
+The cafe’s mainstay gelato flavours are definitely worth a try, with the Wild Strawberry Balsamic, Rum & Raisin, and Italian Dark Chocolate being popular picks.

 After undergoing a facelift, Tom’s Palette can now comfortably accommodate up to 40 diners.
 The new space also has multiple seating arrangements to choose from, including a long island table in the middle of the cafe with power sockets, as well as lounge seats for a comfier dining experience.